Samuel-the-crack/Stock-News-Sentiment-Analysis/README.md

 # Stok-News-Sentiment-Analysis
-Analyse October Stock News Sentiment
+Analyse October Stock News Sentiment and scrapping the news from FinViz